Suchada-pae/my-first-project/README.md

 - CSS codes to set up the position, font-size, and color of the letter:

- I set the position of the news on the left side of the image just to make the content in the news area look nicely.
+ I set a position of the news on the left side of the image just to make the content look nicely.
 The font is white to contrast dark blue background color.

                         th {
                             text-align: left;